13 Nov What is a Maisonette & Should You Live in One?

 4. Low Maintenance costs

 As well as them being cheaper to buy, the low space mixed with their typical structural requirements means that they’re also cheap to run.
 And in the smaller size than a house and that’s even more of a dramatic price difference that could save hundreds if not thousands per year.

 Finally, another massive benefit of maisonettes that is something to keep in mind is that two floors very often mean that you have loft space at your disposal too.
 That could mean a loft conversion is an option down the line for even more space, but at the very least, it means you have storage that other properties just don’t have.
 When you account for the two floors that you already have plus this extra storage, it’s easy to see how comfortable living is more than achievable for the long and the short term.

 The Disadvantages of a Maisonette

 Nothing in life is without its downsides too, and maisonettes are no different.
 As much as we love them and they’re one of the most financially manageable and most underrated types of property you could own, they do still have some aspects that can put people off choosing one for themselves.

 1. Gamble on neighbours or business below

 Firstly, you’re still taking a gamble on the neighbour situation.
 It’s always a gamble when it comes to neighbours and properties alike of course, and there are things you can do to prepare.
 Aside from that though, especially if you’re going above a business, it can be very difficult to judge the situation you’re getting yourself into.
-Factor in the nature of the business and the products that they may be selling, and you could have some unpleasant sounds and smells to deal with on the daily.
+Factor in the nature of the business and the products that they may be selling, and you could have some unpleasant sounds and smells to deal with daily.
 That’s not a good thing.

 2. Limited Space